Variant Creutzfeldt-Jakob Disease (vCJD)

 Variant CJD (vCJD) is a rare, degenerative, fatal brain disorder in humans.
 Although experience with this new disease is limited, evidence to date indicates that there has never been a case of vCJD transmitted through direct contact of one person with another.
 However, a case of probable transmission of vCJD through transfusion of blood components from an asymptomatic donor who subsequently developed the disease has been reported.

-There has never been a case of vCJD that did not have a history of exposure within a country where this cattle disease, BSE, was occurring.
+There has never been a case of vCJD that did not have a history of exposure within a country where the cattle disease, BSE, was occurring.

-It is believed that the persons who have developed vCJD became infected through their consumption of cattle products contaminated with the agent of BSE.
+It is believed that the persons who have developed vCJD became infected through their consumption of cattle products contaminated with the agent of BSE or in three cases, each reported from the United Kingdom, through receipt of blood from an asymptomatic, infected donor.
 There is no known treatment of vCJD and it is invariably fatal.

 This variant form of CJD should not be confused with the classic form of CJD that is endemic throughout the world, including the United States.
 There are several important differences between these two forms of the disease.
 The median age at death of patients with classic CJD in the United States, for example, is 68 years, and very few cases occur in persons under 30 years of age.
 In contrast, the median age at death of patients with vCJD in the United Kingdom is 28 years.